n8willis/opentype-shaping-documents/character-tables/character-tables-oriya.md

-The zero-width joiner is primarily used to prevent the formation of a conjunct from a "_consonant_,Halant,_consonant_" sequence.
-The sequence "_consonant_,Halant,ZWJ,_consonant_" blocks the formation of a conjunct between the two consonants.
+The zero-width joiner is primarily used to prevent the formation of a conjunct from a "_Consonant_,Halant,_Consonant_" sequence.
+The sequence "_Consonant_,Halant,ZWJ,_Consonant_" blocks the formation of a conjunct between the two consonants.

-Note, however, that the "_consonant_,Halant" subsequence in the above example may still trigger a half-forms feature.
+Note, however, that the "_Consonant_,Halant" subsequence in the above example may still trigger a half-forms feature.
 To prevent the application of the half-forms feature in addition to preventing the conjunct, the zero-width non-joiner must be used instead.
-The sequence "_consonant_,Halant,ZWNJ,_consonant_" should produce the first consonant in its standard form, followed by an explicit "Halant".
+The sequence "_Consonant_,Halant,ZWNJ,_Consonant_" should produce the first consonant in its standard form, followed by an explicit "Halant".

 A secondary usage of the zero-width joiner is to prevent the formation of